The time of TRIAL: do we pray to be saved “in” it or “from” it?

 The first orders of service produced by the Uniting Church, instructed us to pray “Save us in…” Since I was training for ministry at the time, this is the form I got in the habit of using..

 If Jesus instructed his disciples to pray “Save us from the time of trial” or “Do not bring us to the test,” he must have been referring to something particularly terrible; a degree of testing beyond the ability of human resources to cope, even with God’s help.
 Of course, the prayer is written after just this sort of trial ended with Jesus’ death.
 It began in Gethsemane and ended on a cross in a feeling of utter abandonment by God, with Jesus helpless to have prevented any of it.
-The writer may have had this in mind for the petition in question.
+The writer may have had this kind of trial in mind for the petition in question.
 It wouldn’t have come from Jesus, of course, but another origin does not make it any the less valid.

 If Jesus did say it, perhaps the time of trial from which we need divine protection is some final cataclysm at the end of the world, or on more personal basis, an attack by evil so powerful that any normal person would not stand a chance of survival; an attack in which even God is unable to help.
 Perhaps it even could be an attack of God’s own making!